ReviewNetwork/nano-faucet/README.md

 ### Note

 - The easiest way is to use an automated NodeJS deployment solution like Now or Heroku
-- If you're deploying to a VPS, you'll need to configure your sever to pass requests to the Node app (reverse proxy)
+- If you're deploying to a VPS, you'll need to configure your server to pass requests to the Node app (reverse proxy)

 ## Configuration